 How to Test One Rep Max.

-When using a one rep max calculator like the one above: the lower the number of reps achieved, the more accurate your estimated max will be.
+When using a 1RM calculator like the one above: the lower the number of reps achieved, the more accurate your estimated 1RM will be.
 For example, if you enter a weight you got three reps on, it will be more accurate of a calculation than a weight you got 12 reps on.

 When testing for an estimated 1RM, stop when form breaks down.
 Injuring yourself trying to get a higher max will be counterproductive to your long term goals.